djeang/benchmark-jeka-maven-gradle/README.md

 - Each command is executed at least twice to confirm proper caching, with only the best result recorded.

 #### Pipeline Workflow
-This scenario, we use setup a *Github Action*
+In this scenario, we use setup a [*Github Action pipeline*](https://github.com/djeang/benchmark-jeka-maven-gradle/blob/master/.github/workflows/global-caches.yml) that do a minimal caching (dependencies and wrappers).

-- No pre-installed build tools (the Maven, Gradle, and Jeka wrappers are used).
-- No pre-fetched dependencies (a new repository is created).
-- No existing Docker caches.
-- Before each execution, the `clean-caches.sh` script is run to ensure a clean environment.

 ### Build Process
 - For Maven, the `native-maven-plugin` and `spring-boot-maven-plugin` are used.
 - For Gradle, the `native-gradle-plugin` and `org.springframework.boot` plugins are used.
 - For Jeka, only the `springboot-plugin` is used, as Jeka includes built-in support for native builds.

 ### Command Lines
 The following commands are executed for each build tool: